22 stylish guest bedroom ideas to make visitors feel at home

 In this small house in Brixton, a home office was extended up to the roof, giving it more ceiling height as well as the opportunity to incorporate a guest bed at mezzanine level.
 The plywood-clad staircase cleverly incorporates storage and wardrobe space.

 3. Consider eaves and alcoves

-Casey Keasler (opens in new tab) transformed an awkward nook with a sloped ceiling into a cozy guest room space in this modern attic re-design.
-Trundle storage under the bed provides easy access to towels and linens, and also acts as pull-out steps so small guests can reach the bed.
+Casey Keasler transformed an awkward nook with a sloped ceiling into a cozy guest room space in this modern attic re-design.
+Trundle storage under the bed provides easy access to towels and linens - items that are what should be in a guest room - and also acts as pull-out steps so small guests can reach the bed.
 A small, wall-mounted reading light is a space-saver too, while the wood bed frame makes this space feel elegant, well designed, and cozy.

 For grown-up vibes, place a low double bed under a sloped ceiling (as long as there's enough space to stand up next to it).
 The below attic guest room even incorporates a statement Seventies Italian chandeliers that drips sensuously from the ceiling.

 4. Use curtains to divide when guests are visiting

 Most people tend to have guests only on occasion, so it makes sense that those guest room spaces end up having other uses.
 Hanging curtains is a quick and clever way to divide a private sleeping zone from a space that is set up as an office, playroom, or other.